BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Respond to a request for a key.
 * Respond to a request to sign a PSBT.

-The Gordian architecture generally depends on airgaps for security, so the following usage most closely meets that design:
+The Gordian architecture generally depends on airgaps for security, so the following airgapped usage most closely meets that design:

 1. Add a seed to Seed Tool via any means.
 2. Backup Your seed with SSKR.
+Separate the shares.
-3. Export a watch-only pubkey to a software wallet.
+3. Export a watch-only pubkey to a software wallet via QR code.
+   * Alternatively, export a pubkey as one of the keys in a multisig wallet.
-4. Import PSBTs from the software wallet using `ur:crypto-request`.
+4. Import PSBTs from the software wallet using `ur:crypto-request` encoded as a QR.
-5. Export Signed PSBTs to the software wallet using `ur:crypto-response`.
+5. Export Signed PSBTs to the software wallet using `ur:crypto-response` encoded as a QR.

 ## Gordian Principles

-Gordian Seed Tool was designed as a reference to all four of the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).
+Gordian Seed Tool was designed as a referenceforto all four of the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles).

 ### Independence